SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

     + QUESTION: What relationships can the tasks in group have to each other?
 - task have deadlines, not timeouts -- eg "now + 20 ms" --
   a deadline is usually what you want anyhow when you think of a timeout
+- this chapter introduces the core ways you use tasks;
+  for the full list what you can do, see the Task API reference [link to stdlib]

 ::